 “I can hear this sound in my head,” I tried to explain, feeling terribly self-conscious.
 “It’s sweet and full and kind of dark.
-It’s like a voice – like a voice I have inside myself.
+It’s like a voice—like a voice I have inside myself.
 Sometimes I can get it on the guitar, and it’s magic.
 But it comes and goes.
-I start thinking what notes to play, or something, and it’s gone.”
+I start

 I stopped.
-I wasn’t sure where all that came from, or how I was able to stand there in a strange suit, with a strange, beautiful guitar in my hand, and just come out and talk to these people I had never dreamed I would meet about my problems with my tone.
+I wasn’t sure where all that came from, or how I was able to stand there in a strange suit, with a strange, beautiful guitar in my hand, and just come out and talk to these people I had always dreamed of meeting about my problems with my tone.